davidcala/quest-submissions/Chapter 5.md

     pub var number: Int

     // TODO
     // Tell me whether or not this function will log the updated number.
+NO
-    // Also, tell me the value of `self.number` after it's run. pub fun numberThree(): Int {
+    // Also, tell me the value of `self.number` after it's run. =1 pub fun numberThree(): Int {
       post {
         before(self.number) == result + 1